abhishekbansal2312/abhishekbansal2312/README.md

 ## 🏆 Awards and Achievements

 - 🏅 Participated in **Internal Smart Indian Hackathon 2023**
+- 🥇 Won 1st Consolation Position winner in Hackathon at Shivalik College.
 - 🥈 Secured **Silver Medal** in AKTU Zonals Kho Kho Competition
 - 🥇 **Winner** of The Styling Geek, Website Design competition at MIT